 An Example: Quake Makers

 In the spring of 2017, a Penn Charter junior who recognized an interest of students decided to lead the development and implementation of a social entrepreneurship club.
 This became Quake Makers, a club designed and facilitated by Penn Charter Upper School students with the support of the CfPP.
 Students meet weekly for an introduction to the entrepreneurial process, exposure to the tools and practices associated with evidence-based social entrepreneurship, and, ultimately, to develop their creative problem-solving skills.
-Students have the opportunity to conceive and test a start-up product/organization/business and pursue and pitch that concept to local Penn Charter alumni who are entrepreneurs and organization leaders in the Philadelphia community.
+Students have the opportunity to conceive and test a start-up product/organization/business and pitch that concept to local Penn Charter alumni who are entrepreneurs and organization leaders in the Philadelphia community.

 How does CfPP help your child grow and learn?